decentralized-identity/trustdidweb-v03/spec/specification.md

    challenge.

-After creation, each entry has (per the [[ref JSON Lines]] specification) all extra whitespace removed, a `\n` character is appended, and the result added to the DID Log file for publication.
+After creation, each entry has (per the [[ref JSON Lines]] specification) all extra whitespace removed, a `\n` character appended, and the result added to the DID Log file for publication.

 Examples of [[ref: DID Logs]] and [[ref: DID log entries]] can be found in the